 Our artists and craftsmen give 10% of their earnings to local charities.
-Their bios appear below.

-Terri Ackerman of Concord, Nature Photography Terri prints her art on multiple forms of product such as coasters, notecards, ceramic trivets, canvas and glass prints.
+Terri Ackerman of Concord, Nature Photography Terri prints her photography on multiple forms of product such as coasters, notecards, ceramic trivets, canvas and glass prints.
 She has sold items locally at the Old Home Day, Middlesex Jazz Festival, and various gift shops in locations around the state.
 She is also a member of the Lexington Arts and Crafts Society and the Sudbury Art Association. www.eyesoftheworld.zenfolio.com

 Nancy Barkman, Pottery Nancy makes functional potter including bowls, plates, mugs, casserole dishes, jars, in brown or white stoneware.
 She loves to carve or stamp patterns, and also use holes to make lacy patterns on bowls and plates.
 Runny glazes work especially well with the lacy rims.

 Debbie Bentley of Carlisle, Knitting Debbie is a British architect and designer.
 In 2018 she organized the community Carlisle Poppy Display commemorating the centenary of the end of WW1.
 Her work portfolio is diverse, ranging from designing buildings and landscapes, to painting and fabric arts.
 Debbie learned to knit as a child in Scotland, and uses the traditional method of Fair Isle stranded knitting as she experiments with different colors and patterns to create hats that are both functional and one-of-a-kind.
 See more of her designs as ‘Tartan Gecko’ on www.ravelry.com.